North Karnataka

-North Karnataka (kannada: ಉತ್ತರ ಕರ್ನಾಟಕ Transliteration: Uttara Karnataka), is a geographical region in Deccan Plateau from 300 to 730 m elevation that constitutes the north region of the Karnataka state in India and the region consists of 14 districts.
+North Karnataka (Transliteration: Uttara Karnataka), is a geographical region in Deccan Plateau from 300 to 730 m elevation that constitutes the north region of the Karnataka state in India and the region consists of 14 districts.
 It is drained by the Krishna River and its tributaries the Bhima, Ghataprabha, Malaprabha, and Tungabhadra.
 North Karnataka lies within the Deccan thorn scrub forests ecoregion, which extends north into eastern Maharashtra.

 North Karnataka consists of total 13 districts and comprises the regions known as (Kalyan-Karnataka) – Kalaburagi division and (Kittur-Karnataka) – Belagavi division.
 It includes districts of Bagalkote, Bijapur, Gadag, Dharwad, Haveri, Belagavi, Bellary, Bidar, Kalaburagi, Koppal, Raichur, Vijayanagara, Yadgir.